 The University of Connecticut Graduate School

 Welcome to the University of Connecticut.
 We wish you the greatest success as you begin your new graduate career.
 With your admission to one of our degree programs, post baccalaureate or certificate programs you may register as a graduate student at the main (Storrs) campus and other locations.
-If you cannot begin your graduate career in the Fall 2017 semester, contact your department and request a deferral.
+If you cannot begin your graduate career in your admitted term, contact your department and request a deferral.
 If the department approves your deferral they should notify the Graduate School so we can keep your records in place and change your starting term.

 UConn has implemented an on-line student registration system.
 If you are registering for courses on the Storrs campus, please follow the directions below.
 The programs conducted at locations other than Storrs (including the off-campus MBA programs and the Master of Social Work program) may have separate practices.
 For students in online programs, contact the department for registration instructions.